-- the election of seven directors ("Directors") to serve until the close of the 2022 Annual Meeting of Shareholders or until their successors are duly elected or appointed, or until such Directors' earlier resignation or removal ("Proposal No. 1"); and - the appointment of PricewaterhouseCoopers LLP ("PwC") as the auditor for the Company to hold office until the close of the 2022 Annual Meeting of Shareholders and the authorization of the Board to fix the auditor's remuneration ("Proposal No. 2").
+- the election of six directors ("Directors") to serve until the close of the 2023 Annual Meeting of Shareholders or until their successors are duly elected or appointed, or until such Directors' earlier resignation or removal ("Proposal No. 1"); - the appointment of PricewaterhouseCoopers LLP ("PwC") as the auditor for the Company to hold office until the close of the 2023 Annual Meeting of Shareholders and the authorization of the Board to fix the auditor's remuneration ("Proposal No. 2"); and - the approval of the Company's 2019 Equity Incentive Plan, as amended, to increase the number of shares authorized for issuance by 1,000,000 shares ("Proposal No. 3").

-The Board recommends that you vote FOR: (i) the election of the seven Director nominees proposed by the Board in this Proxy Statement; and (ii) the appointment of PwC as our auditor until the close of the 2022 Annual Meeting of Shareholders and the authorization of the Board to fix the auditor's remuneration.
+The Board recommends that you vote FOR: (i) the election of the six Director (as defined below) nominees proposed by the Board in this Proxy Statement; (ii) the appointment of PwC as our auditor until the close of the 2023 Annual Meeting of Shareholders and the authorization of the Board to fix the auditor's remuneration and (iii) the amendment to the 2019 Equity Incentive Plan to increase the number of common shares authorized for issuance by 1,000,000 shares.